 - 2011 was a gala year for Kweichow Moutai Co, Ltd. This was the 60th anniversary of the state-owned distillery.
 A huge party was thrown to mark the occasion, hosting countless VIPs, while in excess of £60m was spent on a coveted television advertising campaign ahead of Chinese New Year.

 - There is a price to pay for Maotai.
-As the local distillery has continue to grow, setting ever more ambitious production targets, some 15,000 residents of Maotai Town have been forced to leave the town to make way for expansion.
+As the local distillery has continue to grow, setting ever more ambitious production targets, some 15,000 residents of Maotai Town were relocated to make way for expansion.